BS, University of Missouri; MS,SUNY – Albany; PhD, University of New Hampshire

 Originally from Nashua, New Hampshire, Dr. Kelsey ventured west into tornado alley to study atmospheric science as an undergraduate.
 While studying in Missouri, he worked part-time as an on-air weather forecaster for the NBC-affiliate KOMU.
 He earned his Masters degree by studying the synoptic-dynamic environment that led to events associated with evolution of Super Typhoon Dale (1996), including its post-tropical phase.
 He returned to New Hampshire for his PhD where he merged his passion for the weather with climate change.
 He developed a novel ice core calibration procedure for identifying the seasonal atmospheric circulation patterns that produce climate signals in ice cores from Yukon, Canada and studied large scale sea-level pressure and temperature variability.
 In 2008, he was a part of a team that traversed glaciers in Denali National Park taking snow and shallow firn core samples to determine a suitable location to drill a surface to bedrock ice core.

-In addition to teaching and student advising, Dr. Kelsey serves as the Director of Research for the Mount Washington Observatory.
 His research interests include boundary layer impacts on elevation dependent warming in the Northeast, cold pool formation in mountain valleys, boundary layer dynamics in montain environments, cold-air damming in New England, and using the WRF model to produce improved weather forecasts for the higher elevations of the Northeast.

 Green, M.B., B.K.
 Laursen, J.L.
 Campbell, K.J.
 McGuire, and E.P.
 Kelsey, 2015: Stable water isotopes suggest sub-canopy water recycling in a northern forested catchment.
 Hydrological Processes. doi:10.1002/hyp.10706.